jgirardet/sqlo/README.md

 - It's rust syntax not sql: that's why we use `==` instead of `=`.
 - Sqlo tries to avoid duplicates automatically by adding`DISTINCT` when it's necessary since the need of duplicates is very rare.
 So keep in mind that every `select!` query won't have duplicated result.
-- By default left hand side expects a field name (aka column name) and right hand side a value.
-See [Using Rust items as parameters](Using-Rust-items-as-parameters) for more.

 ### Query column